watanabekiyokazu/vscode-jsonnet-ng/README.md

 # Jsonnet Support for Visual Studio Code

+Jsonnet NG is a fork of original extenstion from [heptio](https://github.com/heptio/vscode-jsonnet) with some fixes and improvements.
+This fork created because the original project was abandoned and archived.

 A simple bare-bones extension providing simple syntax highlighting for [Jsonnet][jsonnet] files (specifically, files with the `.jsonnet` and `.libsonnet` suffixes), as well as a Markdown-style preview pane